 Acknowledgements.
 This paper is a contribution to the National Center for Earth-surface Dynamics, a Science and Technology Center funded by the US National Science Foundation (EAR-0120914).
 This work was also financially supported in part by a 2003-2006 Japanese Grant-in-Aid for Scientific Research B (15340171) to Tetsuji Muto, which provided travel allowance to Alessandro Cantelli.
-The authors highly appreciate the helpful advice and encour agement provided by Gary Parker.
+The authors highly appreciate the helpful advice and encouragement provided by Gary Parker and the great contribution provided by the reviewers Kim Wonsuck, Tom Coulthard and Brandon McElroy.